private-octopus/c4/doc/c4-spec.md

 with fast reaction to congestion to avoid the "priority inversion" happening when congestion control overestimates the available capacity.
-The design emphasizes simplicity and avoids making too many assumption about the "model" of the network.
+The design emphasizes simplicity and avoids making too many assumptions about the "model" of the network.

 --- middle